DusterTheFirst/Yugi-Botou/README.md

 Self-hosting the bot is totally possible.
 You will need to create a `config.json` file that has 2 fields.
 The first one, `token`, should be pretty self-explanatory The second one, `owners`, is an array of Snowflake IDs.
 It can be as big as you want.

+When using Heroku, you can set the Client Vars to the config vars.
+The keys just need to be capitalized